nadinespy/nadinespy.github.io/_posts/2023-07-01-collaborative-research-software-engineering.md

 Once you’ve read through all of it and made up your mind whether you’d like to participate, you can [register via this link](https://docs.google.com/forms/d/1pIvq-IOSUKYBda1qkTdXnuO9GUBJ7rigKNroDUbNNyE/edit).

 This is a hybrid event – you can participate online or in-person.
-In order to take part, you will need to have registered for the [Artificial Life conference](https://2023.alife.org/) (see the conference’s announcement of the tutorial on the conference page [here](https://2023.alife.org/programme/tutorials/) – 8th tutorial from the top –, though it is an outdated description).
+In order to take part, **you will need to have registered for the [Artificial Life conference](https://2023.alife.org/)** (see the conference’s announcement of the tutorial on the conference page [here](https://2023.alife.org/programme/tutorials/) – 8th tutorial from the top –, though it is an outdated description).

 **You can still benefit from this tutorial’s material by going through it yourself** – it is fully documented and includes explanations, code, exercises and solutions, and further resources in this [HackMD main document](https://hackmd.io/@nadinespy/rkteKiVDn) that will be used throughout the event.
 You may even reuse the material for your own purposes (read the licence at the end of this main document for that matter).

-This tutorial has been developed by me, [Nadine Spychala](https://nadinespy.github.io/) and will be instructed by both me and [Rousslan Dossa](https://dosssman.github.io/). :boom::rocket:
+This tutorial has been developed by me, [Nadine Spychala](https://nadinespy.github.io/), and will be instructed by both me and [Rousslan Dossa](https://dosssman.github.io/). :boom::rocket:

 ## How is this tutorial motivated - why collaboration and best research software practices in the first place?